aeturrell/coding-for-economists/wrkflow-command-line.md

 [**ffmpeg**](https://www.ffmpeg.org/) is a command line tool that aims to "decode, encode, transcode, mux, demux, stream, filter and play pretty much anything that humans and machines have created.
 It supports the most obscure ancient formats up to the cutting edge."
 Look at the documentation for all of the uses.

+[**yank**](https://github.com/mptre/yank) reads input from stdin (what you see in the terminal) and displays a selection interface that allows a field to be selected and copied to the clipboard.
+A typical use case would be to copy and paste a file name that you've found from using the `ls` command.
+For example, running `ls -lah | yank` in a directory brings up a list of permissions, sizes, users, dates modified, and names of files.
+You can then navigate to the filename you want with the keyboard, hit return, and have that file name in the clipboard ready to paste into your next terminal command.
+There's a nice demo [here](https://calmcode.io/cool-cli/yank.html).

 For more on the command line, see [The Art of the Command Line](https://github.com/jlevy/the-art-of-command-line).
+In terms of other commands, you might like to check out `patch`, `sed`, and `awk`.

 ## Review